 Frequently Asked Questions

-Yes, in certain circumstances.
-If you have a chronic health issue you may be eligible to have Medicare cover some of your treatment costs.
+Hand Therapy is partly covered by Medicare in certain circumstances.
+If you have a chronic health issue such as arthritis you may be eligible to have Medicare cover some of your treatment costs.
 This requires your GP to give you a referral to a hand therapist under the Chronic Disease Management plan (CDM – formerly called EPC*).

 You will need to bring a CDM referral from your GP, and your Medicare card, to be able to claim a Medicare rebate on your consultation.

-Please note that payment for your consultation is still required on the day.
-Your CDM rebate can then be claimed through Medicare for hand therapy consultations.
-Additional items such as splints are not covered.
+Please note that full payment for your consultation and splint is required on the day of treatment.
+Your CDM rebate will then be claimed for you through Medicare for hand therapy consultations and your rebate will be deposited straight back into your account by Medicare.
+Additional items such as splints are not covered by Medicare.

 Hand therapists have either a physiotherapy or an occupational therapy degree.